rebus-ink/ink-API/models/README.md

 ### Models

 * Tag: needed to implement Stacks, Mentions, HashTags and other references in an Activity Stream `tag` property.
-* Attribution: needed to implement creator and contributor attributions in the `attributedTo` and `contributionsBy` properties.

-Both should be _very_ similar schemas.

 ### Validation